FactoryXCode/MfPack/MfPack/Samples/MfCustomMFT/Sample 7/README.md

 ## Registration and packaging

 The installer registers both COM servers and both MFT registry views.
-A future
-application-local deployment can use `MFTRegisterLocal` with the same class
+In sample 8 application-local deployment can use `MFTRegisterLocal` with the same class
 factory without changing the decoder.

 The FFmpeg build uses shared libraries without GPL or non-free components.